-In this scenario, the RT has taken all of the right steps to consider the welfare of the patient/client above all else (see Standards of Practice p.14).
-They have deemed the client incapable of providing informed consent, informed the patient of their findings, attempted to contact an SDM and tried to engage the health care team in determining capacity and consent.
-RTs are not authorized to perform official capacity evaluations or assessments under the HCCA or SDA, respectively.
-At this time, the best action for the RT would be to either ensure contact with the ordering/MRP before leaving to arrange an alternate treatment plan, or arrange for the client to return to the hospital he was discharged from.
-This may be a difficult decisionor action, but the RT is ultimately accountable for acting in the best interest of the patient/client.
+In this scenario, the RT has taken all of the right steps to consider the welfare of the patient/client above all else (Standard 14: Safety and Risk Management).
+They have deemed the client incapable of providing informed consent, informed the patient of their findings, has attempted to contact an SDM and has attempted to engage the health care team for assistance in determining capacity and consent.
+RTs are not authorized to perform official capacity evaluations or assessments under the HCCA or SDA respectively.
+At this time, the best actions for the RT would be to either ensure contact with the ordering/MRP before leaving to arrange an alternate treatment plan or to arrange for the client to return to the hospital from which they had been discharged.
+It may be a difficult decision and action to take but the RT is ultimately accountable to acting in the best interest of the patient/client.
 For more information on ethical decision making, please see A Commitment to Ethical Practice.